F5Networks/terraform-provider-bigip/docs/userguide/big-ip-modules.rst

 Prerequisites
 `````````````
+.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

    This module is supported on Terraform version 0.13 and newer.

 The templates below are tested on Terraform v0.13.0